 - Motor speed reduces to zero.
 It is sensed with a speed switch

 - Armature voltage is switched off when the speed of the motor is zero.

 How to Limit the armature current of DC Motor during plugging?

 A large armature current flow during plugging.
-In order to limit the armature current to safe value, it is necessary to insert a resistance in the series with the armature while reversing polarity of the armature supply voltage.
+In order to limit the armature current to a safe value, it is necessary to insert a resistance in the series with the armature while reversing the polarity of the armature supply voltage.